-Our love for the art of perfumery runs deep – so we thought we would take it all the way back to the start of the long and winding journey to modern fragrance from ancient apothecaries and cultures.
+Our love for the art of perfumery runs deep – so we thought we would take it back to the start of the long and winding journey to the modern fragrance from ancient apothecaries and cultures.

 A perfume is a substance, extract, or preparation that imparts a pleasant smell.
 The word perfume derives from the Latin verb perfumare – which means ‘to smoke through’.